NervanaSystems/ngraph/doc/sphinx/source/index.rst

 Adaptable
 =========

 We've recently begun support for the `ONNX`_ format.
-Developers who already have a "trained" :abbr:`DNN (Deep Neural Network)` model can use nGraph to bypass significant framework-based complexity and :doc:`howto/import` to test or run it on targeted and efficient backends with our user-friendly Python-based API.
+Developers who already have a "trained" :abbr:`DNN (Deep Neural Network)` model can use nGraph to bypass significant framework-based complexity and :doc:`import it <howto/import>` to test or run on targeted and efficient backends with our user-friendly Python-based API.
 See the `ngraph onnx companion tool`_ to get started.

 .. csv-table::